PNI-Cloud/Documentation/Network Application Packet Format.md

 This format is for network providers only.

 ## Downlink ##
+    // Commands like "Recalibrate" sent to the PlacePod Sensor.
     {
       "confirmed": true, // Do we need an ack?
       "data": "string", // Base64 encoded payload